riwanou/progpar-project/README.md

 and `GLFW >= 3.0.4` libraries are required.
 If one on these libraries is missing on your system, then `MUrB` will be compiled in console mode only.

-On Ubuntu 20.04 you can install the requires libraries as follow:
+On Ubuntu 20.04 you can install the required libraries as follow:

 ```bash
 sudo apt install libglfw3-dev libglew-dev libglm-dev